Timothy Ireland, Accused Of Threatening To Kill Alexandria Ocasio-Cortez, Allegedly Said He’s ‘Proud’ Of It

 Ireland is not the first person to get in hot water for allegedly making threats against Alexandria Ocasio-Cortez.

 In July, as The Independent reported at the time, Gretna, Louisiana police officer Charlie Rispoli, a 14-year veteran of the police department, reportedly wrote that Ocasio-Cortez, whom he called a “vile idiot,” “needs a round – and I don’t mean the kind she used to serve,” referring to her career as a bartender before she was elected to Congress.

 He was later fired, according to a follow-up report in The Independent.
-Follow Gretna officer Angelo Varisco was also fired for “liking” the post.
+Fellow Gretna officer Angelo Varisco was also fired for “liking” the post.
 Gretna police chief Arthur Lawson called the officers’ actions “an embarrassment.”